tdx/act/README.md

 ### Actor timeouts

-Actor can set the inactivity timeout.
+Actor can set the inactivity timer.
 After the timeout occurs, the process will receive an `act.GsTimeout` message.

 ```go
 func (s *gs) Init(args ...interface{}) act.Term {